USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 ## 5. What happens when a stateless component goes down? model a sequence diagram to show what needs to happen to recover one of your critical stateless components

 Exchange rate has had 99.99 % average uptime during last 12 months.
 In other words, Exchange Rate is very reliable.
 Hence, we do not expect any downtime.
 However, if it occurs we use retry strategy how to recover from temporary failure.

+We could also add Circuit Breaker so that an user gets a faster response about a failure if an user selects EUR in a while again.

 Note: Any timeout is a matter of business rule which can be discussed/modified during time.